Women's and Gender Studies

 Breadth Requirements: History, Philosophy and Cultural Studies

-WSTB05H3 - Understanding Power and Knowledge in Research
+WSTB05H3 - Power in Knowledge Production

 Prerequisite: WSTA01H3 or WSTA03H3 or (WSTA02H3)